SAP-samples/teched2022-DA161/exercises/getStarted/README.md

 **Estimated Time:** 5 mins

 **Exercise Description:** Before we get started on the exercises, we will introduce the homepage of SAP Analytics Cloud and show where you can access your files and dashboards for the exercises.
-Before you begin each exercise, make sure that you refer to this section to ensure a seamless start.

 **Key Features:**
 - Locate your files